After a tough twelve months, we are on the road to recovery. But truly bouncing back – it won’t just happen by chance.

 This includes $148 million to establish the new Victorian Academy of Teaching and Leadership, which will provide support to teachers across the state.

-The Victorian Academy of Teaching and Leadership will include seven regional learning centres, including Mildura in the Mallee region – ensuring rural and regional teachers are able to access professional development opportunities regardless of their location.
+The Victorian Academy of Teaching and Leadership will include seven regional learning centres, including Bairnsdale and Moe in Gippsland – ensuring rural and regional teachers are able to access professional development opportunities regardless of their location.

 Building on the work of the Bastow Institute of Educational Leadership, the Academy will be dedicated to the professional learning and development of our teachers.